The Phenomenology of Flow, Well-Being and Self-Transcendent Experience

 Works in Progress

 This paper gives a phenomenological account of scientific imagination and visualization which focuses on how neuroscientists use diagrams to understand the brain as a multi-level, hierarchically-organized structure.
 Drawing on the diverse, burgeoning literatures on the pervasive use of diagrams and of the levels metaphor in scientific representation, I give a Husserl-inspired phenomenological account of key experiential structures, such as image consciousness, the eidetic intuition and the figure/ground structure of object-directed experience, which jointly regulate the scientific visualization process.
 I also draw on Pessoa’s discussion, in The Entangled Brain, of how scientists project a multi-level, hierarchical structure onto the otherwise seamlessly interconnected architecture of brain regions responsible for so-called “lower-level” affective processing and “higher-level” cognition.
 I offer a phenomenological reconstruction of neuroscientists’ imaginative reliance on the eidetic intuition to generate hierarchically-organized, multi-level images of these brain regions.
 I then describe how these images guide scientists’ imaginative exploration of the target neural phenomena and constrain the space of possible model-building.
-I conclude with a reflection on how phenomenology can shed light on the ubiquity of the levels metaphor in the scientific imaginary as well as identifying the transcendental sources of justification for levelled representations of massively entangled systems like the brain.
-I also explain how my study evinces a fundamental methodological reorientation: by using phenomenology to disclose the hidden structure of scientific image-making, we reverse the scientistic approach that seeks to “naturalize” phenomenology by bringing its results into conformity with neuroscience.
+I conclude with a reflection on how phenomenology can shed light on the ubiquity of the levels metaphor in the scientific imaginary as it comes to grip with massively entangled systems like the brain.
+I also explain how my study evinces a fundamental methodological reorientation: by using phenomenology to disclose the foundational role of image-consciousness in science, we reverse the usual explanatory procedure evinced by approaches that seeks to “naturalize” phenomenology by bringing its results into conformity with neuroscience.
 Instead, in a manner consistent with arguments provided by Thompson, Frank and Gleiser in The Blind Spot, we “phenomenologize” neuroscience by laying bare its experiential presuppositions.

 Early stages works-in-progress: